Visiting Beijing Guide: Everything I Wish I Knew

 ▢ Once you’re on the platform, you can see which side to take by looking at any of the signs posted, which indicates the next stop.

-▢ There are ticket machines to buy one-way tickets where you can pay with cash.
+▢ There are also ticket machines to buy one-way tickets where you can pay with cash.
 Select instructions in English, then choose your destination and input the amount.

-▢ Some stations had ticket machines where a local ID was required.
+▢ Some stations in Beijing had ticket machines where a local ID was required.
 In that case, you go to a counter, tell or show them your destination, then they will activate a ticket for you.
 You can pay with cash or Alipay.

 ▢ Transfers are easy.
 Just follow the signs for your number line.
 Apple Maps show which exit to take (written in letters) which are clearly posted on the subway.